bolinette/bolinette/docs/context.md

 Internal Bolinette settings can be customized with variables like `PORT`, `HOST` and `SECRET_KEY`.
 You can also use your own variables.

-Variables are available from `context.env` with the brackets operator.
+Variables are available from `context.env` with the bracket operator.

 ### Example